 SPORT-RELATED CONCUSSIONS AND HEAD INJURIES-PREVENTION AND TREATMENT - BCTHS POLICY #2431.4M.
 In accordance with the N.J.
 Department of Education, BCTHS has adopted a training program for specified staff members in order to ascertain the signs/symptoms of a head injury, when medical attention is required and the steps to take to return the student-athlete or cheerleader to their activity.
-Every paper to a logal grandian must sign the "Consent for Sport Congression Program Testing and activity.
 Every parent or legal guardian must sign the "Consent for Sport Concussion Program Testing and Release of Information: Pre & Post-Concussion" form.
 This form can be located on the Athletics homepage.
 This test is a non-invasive test that each athlete takes prior to any activity.
-In the case of a head injury a posttest will be performed and diagnosis will then take place from our athletic trainer.
+In the case of a head injury a post test will be performed and diagnosis will then take place from our athletic trainer.
 This form and test is required in order for any student to participate in an interscholastic sport or cheerleading program.